-Trent and its Impact: This conference on November 7th & 8th, 2013 will celebrate the 450th anniversary of the closing of the Council of Trent on December 4, 1563.
+Trent and its Impact: This conference, held on November 7th & 8th, 2013, celebrated the 450th anniversary of the closing of the Council of Trent on December 4, 1563.
 The council was both an answer to the Reformation and an attempt to reform the church.

 Msgr.
 Sequeri Lecture on "The Birthplace of Trust:" On April 23, 2013, Msgr.
 Pierangelo Sequeri addressed the Georgetown University community on the topic, “The Birthplace of Trust: A Theological Approach to the New Quest for Truth.”
 In this lecture, he attempts to develop a coherent theory of the affective structure of what he calls “believing consciousness,” thereby locating faith in the human experience of affectivity.